Princess Olga of Greece and Denmark: Return to Europe

 In 1954, Olga and Paul's second son, Nikola, was killed in a car accident in England.
-In 1957, Olga's mother Elena Vladimirovna died in Athens.
+In 1957, Olga's mother Elena Vladimirovna died in Athens, Greece.

 Final years

 Widowed in 1976, Olga stayed for longer periods in Great Britain.
 With her sister Marina's death in 1968, she was accommodated at Kensington Palace, with Princess Alice, Countess of Athlone, and after the latter's death, directly at Clarence House with Queen Elizabeth The Queen Mother.
 The Greek princess then acquired the reputation of being a demanding guest.

 As she aged, Olga's health began to deteriorate.
 However, she continued to attend the great events of European royalty, such as the weddings of Crown Prince Alexander of Yugoslavia in 1972, her nephew Prince Michael of Kent in 1978, and Prince Charles and Lady Diana Spencer in 1981.
 At the wedding of the Yugoslav pretender, it was also Princess Olga who accompanied him to the altar, as the prince's mother and grandmother were not able to attend the ceremony due to health issues.